ConradoBadenas/GuSprites/README.md

 The library is completely free for use but a mention would be appreciated ;)

+## UPDATE 2025-07-07&12

+ 7th July: Added option and code to Store Unshifted Sprites (SUS from now) in the library sprite-buffer.

+- This feature will allow to reduce even more the memory footprint of the library in programs that use static sprite sets: each 1x1,1x2,2x2 sprite will be stored in 8,16,32 bytes instead of usual 48,72,120 bytes.
+Therefore, the library will use much less memory, but will be a bit slower.

+- SUS can be used with our without previous option for Precomputed Sprites (PS from now).
+The behaviour of PS/nonPS is only affected in the kind of sprites stored in the library: unshifted with SUS, shifted without SUS.

+12th July: New examples to test/check this option are included.

+- TestLib-SUS.zxbas (for SUS and nonPS), and TestLib-PS-SUS.zxbas and sprites.bas (for SUS and PS).

 ## UPDATE 2021-05-04

 Accumulative update with precomputed sprites support.